OpenNebula/docs/source/operation/network_management/manage_vnets.rst

   * :ref:`Define a VXLAN network <vxlan_net>`
   * :ref:`Define a OpenvSwitch network <ovswitch_net>`

+* QoS parameters (optional) for each NIC attached to the network, to limit the inbound/outbound average and peak bandwidths as well as the burst data size that can be transmitted at peak speed (:ref:`see more details here <vnet_template_qos>`).

 For example, to define a 802.1Q Virtual Network you would add:

 .. code::